Lululemon's status as yogawear's top dog at risk

 UPWARD FACING RIVALS

-Gap Inc's CEO, Glenn Murphy, expects Athleta, which was an online retailer when Gap bought in 2008 for $150 million, to eventually emerge as the retailer's fourth major chain, after Gap, Banana Republic and Old Navy.
+Gap CEO Glenn Murphy expects Athleta, an online retailer Gap bought in 2008 for $150 million, to eventually emerge as the retailer's fourth major chain, after Gap, Banana Republic and Old Navy.
 The company does not break out sales for Athleta.

-At Gap's investor day on Wednesday in San Francisco, Murphy said Athleta is "super" profitable with sales per square foot that are higher than Gap Inc's average, with potential for international stores eventually.

-With Gap Inc's comparable sales weak so far this year, after a modest 2 percent rise last year, Murphy is under pressure to make Athleta a hit.
+With Gap Inc comparable sales weak this year so far, after a modest 2 percent rise last year, Murphy is under pressure to make Athleta a hit.
+Gap holds its own investor day on Wednesday.

 Athleta's strategy has been to offer yoga wear at roughly 20 percent less than Lululemon, in part by tapping Gap's clout with vendors and stable of designers, and offering a wider array of casual clothing such as hoodies.